 As DPI techniques are unable to penetrate this “outer” layer of encryption, they are unable to detect the OpenVPN encryption “inside.”
 For more details about this technique, please see my guide on How to Bypass VPN Blocks.

-Again, for more information please see my guide on How to Bypass VPN Blocks.
+Again, for more information please see our guide on How to Bypass VPN Blocks.

 Please see What Is a Proxy Server? for a full discussion on what a SOCKS5 proxy is.
 They are particularly useful to P2P torrenters, as you can either configure just your BitTorrent client to be protected (rather than using a full VPN connection), or you can use both SOCKS5 and VPN together for “double protection” while torrenting.

-Mullvad also uses SOCKS5 to pull off some neat tricks, such as enabling stunnel connections and for split tunnelling (setup guide available).
+Mullvad also uses SOCKS5 to pull off some neat tricks, such as enabling stunnel connections and for split tunneling (setup guide available).